rossana87/Project_1/README.md

 ### Bugs

 * If you play the game once, everything is absolutely fine.
-However, when you play it the second time the snake goes into the direction that went previously.
-There must be a bug in the movement function that needs to be revisited.
+However, when you play it the second time the snake goes into the direction that went previously. - Fixed 🚀

 ### Future Improvements